costarichard/costarichard.github.io/_pages/notes.md

 classes: wide
 ---

 Here I'll gather my notes.
 I'll provide a link to a pdf and a short summary of its contents.
-Headings here are examples that I have already some content written on.

 ---

 ## Math

 Some math notes